umbraco/UmbracoDocs/Reference/Security/two-factor-authentication/index.md

 ---

 # Two-factor authentication for Members
-Two-factor authentication (2FA) for Umbraco members are activated by implementing an `ITwoFactorProvider` interface and register the implementation.
+Two-factor authentication (2FA) for Umbraco members is activated by implementing an `ITwoFactorProvider` interface and registering the implementation.
 The implementation can use third-party packages to archive for example support for authentication apps like Microsoft- or Google Authentication App.

 Because Umbraco do not control how the UI is for member login and profile edit, the UI for 2FA is shipped at part of the snippets for macros.
 These can be used as a starting point, before styling the page like you would like.